 After a course introduction, learn how to leverage various technologies to best organize and prepare for post-military employment.
 You also learn about your most valuable resource—people—and how each group plays a critical role in your employment search and decision making.

-Week 2: Identifying & Addressing Your Internal Unknowns
+Week 2: Identifying & Addressing Your Personal Internal Unknowns

 You may not be aware of it but you are your own biggest obstacle to your future employment success.
 In week two, we use our proprietary cognitive neuroscience-based modeling to teach you about unproductive and misaligned thoughts in your head that become barriers to your success and how to overcome them.